 Understanding Quartiles

 Quartiles are a fundamental concept in statistics, dividing a dataset into four equal parts.
 They help us understand the spread and distribution of data.
 The first quartile (Q1) represents the 25th percentile, the second quartile (Q2) is the 50th percentile (also known as the median), the third quartile (Q3) is the 75th percentile, and the fourth quartile (Q4) is the 100th percentile.
-(See Also: How To Get Slope On Google Sheets Graph)
+(See Also: How To Combine Information From Two Cells In Google Sheets)

 Calculating Quartiles in Google Sheets